-VHS Revival reveals the story behind the Bond movie that never was
+Bringing you the fascinating story behind the Bond movie that never was

-Still, a third outing featuring Dalton seems like a wonderful prospect in hindsight, and it very nearly happened, and perhaps would have if it were not for various MGM/UA legal wrangles that halted pre-production, a protracted battle that led Dalton to finally quit one of Hollywood’s most prestigious roles in the spring of 1994.
-In fact, ‘Bond 17’ was already in pretty advanced stages back in 1989/90, and, while continuing the character’s evolution into hard-boiled, realistic territory, promised to be a much more ambitious, sci-fi laden affair.
+A third outing featuring Dalton seems like a wonderful prospect in hindsight.
+In truth, it very nearly happened, and perhaps would have if it were not for various MGM/UA legal wrangles that halted pre-production, a protracted battle that led Dalton to finally quit one of Hollywood’s most prestigious roles in the spring of 1994.
+Six years was an awfully long departure for a franchise that typically churned out instalments every couple of years — a sign of just how low Bond’s stock had fallen by the turn of the ’90s.
+The series has its zealots, and I’m sure there were many pining for the return of Pinewood Studios’ marquee attraction, but after Dalton’s lukewarm reception the broader audience were hardly clamouring for more, and Pinewood Studios had other projects to keep them busy, including the aforementioned Batman and it’s much anticipated, all-star sequel Batman Returns.
+‘Bond 17’, an adaptation of the Ian Fleming short story “The Property of a Lady”, was already in pretty advanced stages back in 1989/90, and while continuing the character’s evolution into hard-boiled, realistic territory, it promised to be a much more ambitious, sci-fi laden affair.

 Bond removes his parachute harness and turns to find the decidedly unpleasant barrel of a pistol thrust against his temple.
 Mi Wai tells him to keep his hands in sight as she speaks rapidly into a small handheld radio.
 In a few moments Bond hears the distinctive beat of a helicopter… Mi Wai prods Bond forward… he sees the insignia of the Chinese Red Army on the side of the helicopter.